safing/web/_podcasts/2019-09-19-decisions-that-shift-a-company.md

 # actually byte size
 podcast_length: 27753244
 summary: "
-In the second episode we talk about a rather peculiar situation we were in for most of our journey and the challenges it brought along.
-We then go on to discuss how we came to a decision which shifted our company as a whole and how it will impact our future.
+<p>In the second episode we talk about a rather peculiar situation we were in for most of our journey and the challenges it brought along.
+We then go on to discuss how we came to a decision which shifted our company as a whole and how it will impact our future.</p>

 <h4>Links</h4>